jdoleary/Spellmasons/docs/TasksCurrent.md

 - Show modifiers in UI somehow, not just on player, especially when you have the modifier on you

 ## Stretch Content
+- "overwatch" where some archers can shoot even not on their turn if you walk in their LOS
 - Upgrade: Start each level with 2x mana overfill (think of new upgrade "perks")
 - What if potions drop from slain enemies instead of being just pickups on the ground, it would be more exciting if you needed one and it dropped.
 - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge